 The Amendment Act came about following the recommendations of an independent review of the Adoption Act conducted during 2014-15.

-The changes to be implemented by the Amendment Act will happen in two stages.
+The changes to be implemented by the Amendment Act is happening in stages.

 The first occurred 17 February 2017 when amendments to the Act came into law removing discrimination against same-sex couples from the Adoption Act.
 This means that since 17 February 2017, same-sex couples can apply to adopt a child.